After a few weeks without writing new articles, I’m coming back today with the next part of one of my most searched posts on Google.

 When I started to write, one year ago, I created an article on how to start and create your first repository with Git.

 This article is appreciated by the community and helps many people each week.
 Thus, the next part of this series will be how to write a good commit message.

 What is a good commit message?

 As a short reminder, the commit message is the short text you left when you save your work on Git.
 This message has the specific goal of identifying your work.

 Just by reading it, anyone will be able to clearly understand what you did in this part of your work.

 A good commit example

-Below, you can find an example of the last commits on Angular.js project on GitHub (a famous framework made by Google).
+Below, you can find an example of the latest commits on GitHub for AngularJS, a popular framework developed by engineers at Google.
 As you can see, messages are clear, and we can better understand which work has been done in different parts.